 Drama is thriving in the Associated Sixth Form with energetic support from the A Level Drama & Theatre and Performing Arts groups.
-Recent major productions include School of Rock and West Side Story at St. Aidan's, and Billy Elliot and Grease at St John Fisher.
+Recent major productions include West Side Story, School of Rock and Sister Act at St. Aidan's, and Billy Elliot, Grease and Legally Blonde at St John Fisher.
+Sixth form students can help to run lower school Drama clubs at both sites and often assist backstage and with the directing and stage management of school productions, which is a great way to gain valuable experience for university applications.
+There are many exciting ways to get involved.